Debt statistics UK

-- Citizens Advice Bureaux dealt with 2,527 new debt problems every day in the year (May 2019)
+- Citizens Advice dealt with 1,960 new debt problems every day in the year (to September 2020).

 This level of debt may seem worryingly high, but how does the UK compare to other countries around the world?

-- Japan have the highest level of debt as a percentage of GDP – at 236.6%
+- Japan has the highest level of debt as a percentage of GDP, at 266%.

-- The UK sits 28th in the world for highest debt/GDP ratio
+- The UK sits 16th in the world for highest debt/GDP ratio.

 Borrowing money often incurs interest, even as a government.
 So how much is interest on the national debt costing the UK?

 - In 2018/19, £48.7 billion was spent on interest repayments.